phetsims/vector-addition/doc/implementation-notes.md

 * Three visual representations of component vectors are supported, see [ComponentVectorStyle](https://github.com/phetsims/vector-addition/blob/main/js/common/model/ComponentVectorStyles.ts).
 * Vector sum and angles can be displayed.
-* The graph's grid can be hidden.
+* The scene's grid can be hidden.

 The other screens can be described in terms of their differences from the _Explore 2D_ screen.

 _Explore 1D_ screen:

-* Scenes are based on graph orientation (horizontal and vertical), rather than snap mode (Cartesian and Polar).
+* Scenes are based on scene orientation (horizontal and vertical), rather than snap mode (Cartesian and Polar).
 * Vectors can be translated and scaled via direct manipulation, but not rotated.
 * Component vectors are not displayed.
 * Vector angles are not displayed.